Animation & Sound: Steen Andersen

 @brovko_oleg

 We meet Oleg at the Flea Market in Nebesnoi Sotni Street in Uman where he was selling coffee from a small booth.
 He tries to save money so he can go to the EU and work in either Poland or the Czech Republic.
-He has calculated that it will cost him around 1.000 Euro for a work visa, travelling expenses, insurance and cost of living until he is proper settled.
-He don’t want to live in Ukraine and is not interested in Ukrainian girls since he believes many of them is too posh and just want a husband with money that can buy them a house, a car and luxury goods.
-Instead he dreams of travelling and at some point buy a house somewhere in the EU and find a nice independent girlfriend.
+He has calculated that it will cost him around 1.000 euros for a work visa, traveling expenses, insurance, and cost of living until he is properly settled.
+He doesn’t want to live in Ukraine and is not interested in Ukrainian girls since he believes many of them are too posh and just wants a husband with money that can buy them a house, a car, and luxury goods.
+Instead, he dreams of traveling and at some point buying a house somewhere in the EU and finding a nice independent girlfriend.

 Photo: Sila Yalazan